Rohingya insurgents say 10 found in Myanmar grave ‘innocent civilians’

 “I see it that way because a country needs to take responsibility for the rule of law in the country, and this is the first step on the road of taking responsibility and it is a positive thing,” She said, according to a transcript of the news conference posted on her Facebook page.

-On Dec.
-18, the military announced a mass grave containing 10 bodies had been found at the coastal village of Inn Din, about 50 km (30 miles) north of the state capital Sittwe.
+On December 18, the military announced a mass grave containing 10 bodies had been found at the coastal village of Inn Din, about 50 km north of the state capital Sittwe.
 The army appointed a senior officer to investigate.

 A statement from the military on Wednesday said its investigation had found that members of the security forces had taken part in the killing and action would be taken against them.